thebigredgeek/grunt-init-angular-coffee-haml-app/README.md

 The scaffold provides the following grunt methods:

 `grunt` - deploys the development environment with live reload.
-This environment runs testing, doc gen, and analytics!
+This environment rebuilds on code changes.

 `grunt build` - performs a build